-1.4.1 Once the components are correctly setup and turned on, the cabinet is ready for operation by actuation of the foot pedal.
-Fully depressing the foot pedal causes air to flow through the blast gun.
-The vacuum created by air moving through the gun draws media into the blast gun mixing chamber.
-The media mixes with the air stream and is propelled out the nozzle.
-After striking the object being blasted, the blast media, fines, dust, and by-products generated by blasting, fall through the mesh work table into the cabinet hoppers.
-These particles are then drawn into the reclaimer for separation.
+1.4.1 Once the components are correctly setup and turned ON, the cabinet is ready for operation by actuation of either one or both of the two foot pedals positioned at the operator stations.
+Fully depressing the foot pedal causes air to flow through the corresponding blast gun.
+Air moving through the gun draws media into the blast gun mixing chamber.
+The media mixes with the air and is propelled out the nozzle.
+After striking the object being blasted, the blast media, fines, dust, and by-products generated by blasting, fall through the mesh work table into the cabinet hopper.

+These particles are drawn into the reclaimer for separation.
 Lightweight dust and fines remain airborne and are drawn out to the dust collector.
 Heavier reusable media fall through the screen into the reclaimer hopper for reuse.
 The dust collector traps dust and fines and discharges clean air.
 When the foot pedal is released, blasting stops.